verisign/smaug-tbird-plugin/README.md

 Our security protocols have not formally specified a standardized way to securely bootstrap protocols, until now.

+What does that mean?
+Do you want anyone, anywhere, to be able to send you encrypted email (even if you've never met them, have never done a key signing ceremony with them, etc)?
+Automatically get encrypted emails that only _you_ can decrypt, which are not stored on the server as anything other than cipher text?
+Do you want anyone to unambiguously be able to verify signatures on your emails (so they know they came from you and were not tampered with or modified)?
+How about all of this _for free_?!?

+That is the spirit behind DANE and this open source code!
-Recently, however, a simple observation has sparked a flurry of innovation: for those protocols that use DNS, secure key learning can be accomplished from DNS itself, and verified by the DNS Security Extensions (DNSSEC).
+Recently, a simple observation has sparked a flurry of innovation: for those protocols that use DNS, secure key learning can be accomplished from DNS itself, and verified by the DNS Security Extensions (DNSSEC).
 The IETF has started standardizing a suite of protocols called DNS-based Authentication of Named Entities